isomerpages/enterprisesg-cpso/_about-us/02-faq-cgsr.md

 ### Frequently Asked Questions on Consumer Protection (Consumer Goods Safety Requirements) Regulations (CGSR)

 **1. What is the Consumer Protection (Consumer Goods Safety Requirements) Regulations 2011 (CGSR) about?**<br>
-The CGSR seeks to enhance the safety of general consumer goods in Singapore.
+The [Consumer Protection (Consumer goods Safety Requirements) Regulations](https://sso.agc.gov.sg/SL-Supp/S184-2018/Published/20180329?DocDate=20180329){:target="_blank"} seeks to enhance the safety of general consumer goods in Singapore.
 This generally covers physical/mechanical hazards and electric shock/fire hazards related to consumer products.

 For products not under the purview of the CGSR please see Q4.